 Affected owners will be notified on or around October 11, 2022.

 Is your vehicle part of this recall?

-More than 59,000 vehicles are included in this WRX recall.
-To see if your vehicle is affected by this electrical issue, run a Subaru recall check using MotorSafety’s free vehicle lookup tool.
+More than 188,000 vehicles are included in this Subaru Impreza reflectors’ recall.
+To run a Subaru recall check, use MotorSafety’s free vehicle lookup tool.